andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 This does not mean the callback we pass to something like setTimeout is run concurrently - it could run out of order though (i.e. not in the order it appears in the source code).

-In other words, being able to run code out of order, probably to avoid blocking behavior, is asynchronicity, which would not be possible without concurrent computations via Web APIs (even if a computation is merely a countdown).

 ### Calling functions asynchronously

 You might have come across something like this line in the MDN docs: